community-led-design/kit/src/resources/remote-co-design-guide.md

   * Take into account each co-designer's unique needs and whether or not you will be able to meet these needs simultaneously
   * In some cases it may be necessary to have a one-on-one session with certain co-designers in order to meet their needs sufficiently
-  * Grouping participants together in small groups who have similar accessibility needs can be helpful, but may not be conducive to your workshop goals (e.g., maintaining diverse groups)
+  * Grouping participants together in small groups who have similar accessibility needs can be helpful, but may not be conducive to your workshop goals (e.g., if you wish to maintain diverse groups)
 * Where possible have a dedicated facilitator available by chat, phone or email to answer any questions during the course of the co-design work.
 * Double-check differences in time zones and confirm the time of the session with any participant in a different time zone.

 ## Privacy

-* When in a video conference, consider that you are entering the participant’s home and personal space and be respectful.
+* When in a video conference, respect that you are entering the participant’s home and personal space.
 * Provide or develop clear confidentiality agreements with participants.
 * Allow participants to keep their video feed off when necessary.